VanOvermeire/pop3-mail-client/README.md

 ## TODO

-- top, apop
-- convenience methods, like last 10 mails
+- convenience methods, like last x mails
 - documentation
 - error to combine all errors